WE ARE OPEN FOR THE 2025 SEASON

 Havre de Grace MD 21078

-Venmo, Cash, Credit Cards, and Zelle are accepted.
+Venmo, Cash, Credit Cards, and Paypal are accepted.

 Wanted to try a new pepper but ran out of room in your garden to grow your own?
 Visit our Etsy Shop where you can purchase fresh peppers, seeds, dried peppers, and decorative planters.
 PeppersandPotsStore